uberscientist/hive-go/README.md

 Hive Go
 ========
-Voting based go game.  people vote for where the current color should place the stone, highest voted coordinate gets commited to the game after alloted time  and the next color turn begins.<br/><br/>
+Voting based go game.  people vote for where the current color should place the stone, highest voted coordinate gets commited to the game after alloted time  and the next color turn begins.
+Server/Client in JS.
-Loop until 2 passes are majority voted succesfully.

-### Progress ###
+### Modules ###
-I just started working on this... plan to use Node.JS, (hi))Redis, Express, KineticJS, GnuGo and cron.d :)
+Run `npm install` to install dependencies after cloning

-### MODULES ###
+### Thank yous ###
-I'm compiling everything (just hiredis so far) on an Arch  x86_64  machine.
-You may want to `npm install` the dependencies if you attempt to clone this.
+Justin Kramer for writing <a href="https://github.com/jkk/eidogo">Eidogo</a> in javascript.
+I've taken and modified some files in order to run rules/board serverside.
+I guess my code has now been infected with the AGPLv3 :)